 I learned about our planned activity to El Caminito Del Rel about 2 days before we were leaving so in my excitement I researched a little only to find out that it had been repaired so I would not be needed any of my climbing gear never the less I was still reeling in excitement of the thought of exploring a dizzying trail on the cliff edges of that were in use since 1921.

 About El Caminito Del Rey

-El Caminito del Rey translates to The King’s Little Pathway.
+El Caminito del Rey translates to The King’s Little Pathway among many cool interesting facts about Spain.
 Its a walking trail pinned along the narrow gorge in El Chorro’s in the province or Malaga.
 The trail runs for about 7 Kilometers, but depending on where you start can be 5 km.
 The cliff-hanging path is about 3 km.
 It was as a supply route for remote mining operations.
 Following decades of erosion of the original metal frames that formed the path, had left the walkway in a state of disrepair; the recent deaths of 5 climbers finally brought to the trail the refurbishment it so desperately needed.
 The trail closed off for refurbishment before being re-opened in 2015.

 |Hiking Shoes – Keen // Leggings – ASOS // Top and Jean Shirt – H&M

 The start of the walk in El Chorro with beautiful scenery from the small town where we parked the car for the day.

 A short cut straight through the mountain to walk to the start of the trail.